 The Ordnance Store is one of the buildings transferred to the Board of Ordnance from the Board of Works on 1 January 1836.
 It appears that at some stage the Ordnance Department also inherited the Commissariat Store.
 In 1855, the Colonial Government was keen for it to be shared with the Colonial Storekeeper, but it was not until 1859 that conversion work was undertaken to enable this sharing.
 It seems that the Ordnance Storekeeper was not happy to share the store without physical barriers in place - this reinforces other hints that the Colonial Storekeeper's inventory records were inferior to those kept by the Ordnance.
 By mid-1861, the Colonial stores that had previously been lodged in private storehouses, at considerable rental expense, had been removed to a portion of the Commissariat Store.

-Map Showing Location of Commissariat Store in 1836.
+Map Showing Location of Commissariat Store in a Map Published in 1836.
 (Extracted from Plan Of Sydney With Pyrmont 1836 @ http://mapco.net/sydney1836/sydney.htm).
 Image courtesy of MAPCO : Map And Plan Collection Online.

 In 1888, the Ordnance Store was moved to new premises in the A.S.N.
 Company's building (which still exists) further along George Street: